brentgroves/status/2024/week18.md

 This is a markdown file if it looks a little strange.
 You could use visual studio code or an online viewer such as <https://dillinger.io/>

+## Operator ticketing system

+Which is better?

+- maintenance ticketing system
+- plex suggestion system
+- it ticketing system

 ## redis standalone and sentinel or cluster

 Standalone works using an ot operator.
 Attempt to install a sentinel or cluster of redis.